DevOps-With-Brian/jasper-chat/README.md

 `pip install -r requirements.txt`

 This will install [Rasa](https://www.rasa.com) and [Commitizen](https://commitizen-tools.github.io/commitizen/)

+## Setting Up Action Server
+For certain things to work that make external API calls you need to also run the action server, that can be done by using the same previous venv you already setup and activate it:

+cd into the `actions` directory

+`source .venv/bin/activate`

+Then install the action server requirements:

+`pip install -r actions.py`

+There are also a few env vars/secrets used and we currently use [Doppler](https://doppler.com/join?invite=524473B9) for this but you can also just setup your own env vars via:

+`export NASA_API_KEY=XXX` - This is the Nasa API where you can get your own key at https://api.nasa.gov/

+`export GITHUB_TOKEN=XXX` - This is a GitHub API token that has access to read action builds and such, you can skip this if not building new intents or responses related to this.

 # How To Run Locally
 After performing the above you can run the bot locally via: